 The extension is linked to the Mansion House at ground and first floor by opening-up an existing bay window.
 Selective removal of a central stone mullion creates a door-width opening.
 The glass link touches the existing stone lightly and respectfully.
 Using the new entrance and lift, much of the Mansion is now wheelchair compliant.

 Following a period of consultation with local stakeholders, the scheme was approved at planning committee and enabling works commenced in late 2017.
-Corsham Digital Mansion completes early November 2018.
+Corsham Digital Mansion was completed at the end of 2018.

 Rebecca joined DKA in 2007 and has worked across all sectors, initially in a technical capacity and now leading our interiors team.
 This mix of technical and interiors experience has provided Rebecca with a well-balanced approach, with designs offering both creativity and practicality.
 She has a Masters in Environmental Psychology which developed her awareness of the impact design can have on people’s experience of the built environment.
 Rebecca is our expert in dementia-friendly design and believes that good design can help to empower all building users.

 Kate joined DKA in early 2018 having studied Interior Design at Falmouth University, graduating in 2017.
 Her personal interest lies within Interior Architecture and Commercial Design.
 During her time at university she enjoyed researching existing buildings that could have a potential for re-use, keeping intact its prevailing features and adding modern day adaptations.